 This track focuses on everything geometry.

-The last recommendation is literally the book named like this.
-For Algebraic Topology, I would study it with Bott & Tu’s book.
+The final course is the book named Geometry, Topology and Physics.
+For algebraic topology, I would use Bott & Tu’s book.

 This track is for people interested in becoming algebraic geometers: